Reaveskev/Reaveskev/README.md

 - ⚡ Fun fact: ...
 -->

 I am Kevin Reaves, a **Full Stack Software Engineer** with an active **Secret Security Clearance**.
 I have a beautiful wife named Katrina :couple: and two dogs named Gon and Romeo :dog2:.
 When I am not coding I like to spend my free time lifting weights at my home gym :weight_lifting_man:, playing video games with my friends :video_game:, or watching anime :tv:.
 I have spent the last eight years as a fire fighter 	:axe: :fire_engine: in the United States Marine Corps.
-I am currently enrolled in :mortar_board: college and pursuing a degree in Computer Science, graduation is to TBD.
+I am currently enrolled in :mortar_board: college and pursuing a degree in Computer Technology, graduation is to TBD.

 **I am currently open for remote work! :man_technologist:**